Lakshmi Movie Makers

 Lakshmi Movie Makers is an Indian film production and distribution company headed by K. Muralidharan, V. Swaminathan and G. Venugopal.

 History

-Lakshmi Movie Makers experienced significant success in the mid-1990s, with several projects such as Gokulathil Seethai (1996) and Unnidathil Ennai Koduthen (1998) becoming profitable.
+Lakshmi Movie Makers' first film was Aranmanai Kaavalan (1994).
+The studio experienced significant success in the mid-1990s, with several projects such as Gokulathil Seethai (1996) and Unnidathil Ennai Koduthen (1998) becoming profitable.
 V. Swaminathan, one of the producers occasionally made cameo appearances in his productions.

 Producer V. Swaminathan's son Ashwin Raja made his debut as an actor in Boss Engira Bhaskaran (2010) and has since appeared in comedy roles.

 By the end of the 2010s, the studio remained largely inactive owing to the rising costs of operating in the Tamil film industry.